 In the journey of gaining an education, there are many things you do not yet know.
 There will be questions on tests that seem impossible to answer and discussion board topics that are hard to understand.
 It is important that you ask.
 Your Heavenly Father wants you to learn and grow.
 He wants you to ask Him questions — and if you do, He will answer them.
 Whether you are struggling to understand a scientific formula or the purpose of a trial in your life, asking God for help will bring you closer to Him.

 “Therefore… let us go on unto perfection…” – Hebrews 6:1

-It is easy to compare test scores with a classmates or put yourself down after doing less than satisfactory on a writing assignment.
-During these times, it is crucial to remember that Jesus Christ was the only perfect being to walk on this Earth, and at this point in our lives we can only strive for perfection through utilizing the Atonement of Jesus Christ in our studies and in our everyday lives.
+It is easy to compare grades with your peers or put yourself down after doing less than satisfactory on a writing assignment.
+During these times, it is crucial to remember that Jesus Christ was the only perfect being to walk on this Earth, and at this point in our lives we can only strive for perfection by utilizing the Atonement of Jesus Christ in our studies and in our everyday lives.
 You should be sure not to neglect your families or other responsibilities to get a perfect grade on a test.
-Make plans to do your best to succeed without putting unnecessary pressure on yourself, or your family.
+Make plans to do your best to succeed without putting unnecessary pressure on yourself or your family.